Easy Corned Beef and Cabbage Latkes

-These Corned Beef and Cabbage Latkes are the answer to your St. Patrick’s Day menu… and a great way to use leftover roast.
+These Easy Corned Beef and Cabbage Latkes are the answer to your St. Patrick’s Day menu… and a great way to use leftover roast.

 Because I love entertaining, I am always looking for ways to serve up new, interesting, seasonal happy hour bites.
 When a full meal seams too fussy or over-the-top, but your guests are coming around right before the dinner hour, something hearty and easy to nibble alongside a cold beverage is sure to be a hit!